Researcher wins NIH grant | The Source | Washington University in St. Louis

-Bo Zhang, assistant professor of developmental biology at the School of Medicine, has received a five-year $1.89 million Maximizing Investigators’ Research Award for Early Stage Investigators from the National Institute of General Medical Sciences of the National Institutes of Health (NIH) for his project titled “Transcriptional regulation of domesticated transposable elements-derived promoters in human genome.”
+Janice L. Robertson, assistant professor of biochemistry and molecular biophysics at the School of Medicine, received a four-year $1.39 million renewal grant from the National Institute of General Medical Sciences of the National Institutes of Health (NIH) for her research titled “Driving forces of membrane protein assembly in membranes.”

 You Might Also Like